Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ?
 A reboot into zboot is required.
 Reboot now? (y/n) › yes
 ```

-Reboot to complete the installation process and to boot into zboot.
+Reboot to complete the installation process and to boot through zboot.
 Once completed, all necessary files required for loading new images via Bootware will be installed.
-The install process will change the boot sequence to use U-Boot and Zymbit's zboot but does not alter your filesystem.

 ### 3. Run `zbcli imager` to create a Bootware-ready Zymbit Image backup (zi image)